lagom/lagom/docs/manual/guide/devmode/DevEnvironment.md

 [info] ...
-[info] Service helloworld-impl listening for HTTP on 0:0:0:0:0:0:0:0:23966 [info] Service hellostream-impl listening for HTTP on 0:0:0:0:0:0:0:0:27462 (Services started, use Ctrl+D to stop and go back to the console...)
+[info] Service helloworld-impl listening for HTTP on 0:0:0:0:0:0:0:0:23966 [info] Service hellostream-impl listening for HTTP on 0:0:0:0:0:0:0:0:27462 (Services started, press enter to stop and go back to the console...)
 ```

 This may take a while if you have a lot of services or if dependencies are being retrieved for the first time.

+## Hot reloading

 Once the "Services started" message has appeared, if you make a change to your source code, you'll see output like this in the console: